 Corporate Pilot Jobs in USA with Visa Sponsorship

 Corporate pilots operate aircraft for private companies, flying executives and employees for business purposes.
-This specialized role qualifies for H-1B sponsorship when combined with a bachelor's degree in aviation, aeronautical engineering, or related field.
+This specialized role qualifies for H-1B visa sponsorship when combined with a bachelor's degree in aviation, aeronautical engineering, or related field.
 Major corporations, aviation service companies, and charter operators sponsor corporate pilots for work visas.
 For detailed occupation requirements, see the O*NET profile.

 See All Corporate Pilot JobsOverview

-Showing 5 of 53+ corporate pilot jobs
+Showing 5 of 19+ Corporate Pilot jobs

 Have you applied for this role?